ufrisk/pcileech-fpga/NeTV2/build.md

 It's not currently possible to read the custom configuration space from within PCILeech, but on a Linux system it's possible to view it using the `lspci` command.
 The command line, if the vendor/device id is the default 10ee:0666, is:

-Linux lspci command line: `lspci -n 10ee:0666 -xxxx`.
+Linux lspci command line: `lspci -d 10ee:0666 -xxxx`.